 Daniel DeVougas' practice focuses on complex, commercial litigation.
-He has represented companies in more than 60 cases in state and federal courts, several of which he has served as lead counsel.
+He has represented companies in more than 60 cases in state and federal courts, serving as lead counsel in numerous instances.
 He has defended clients in matters involving the Sherman Act, Fair Credit Reporting Act, Uniform Fraudulent Transfer Act, Bankruptcy Code, False Claims Act, Foreign Sovereign Immunities Act, RICO, and the First Amendment.

 Daniel has experience in all aspects of litigation, including class actions and multidistrict litigation.
 He has proven skills in alternative dispute resolution (including multiparty settlement conferences and private mediations) and consistently obtains favorable outcomes for clients.

 Daniel is committed to serving domestic and international pro bono clients.
 He regularly volunteers with the Washington Legal Clinic for the Homeless and coordinates the Firm's involvement with the D.C.
 Bar's Landlord Tenant Resource Center.
 Daniel has aided the Public International Law & Policy Group (PILPG) in advising Libya's General National Congress on writing a new constitution.
 Currently he is serving as trial counsel for an El Salvadoran asylum applicant in United States Immigration Court.

 Daniel is a member of the Washington Office's Pro Bono and Recruiting Committees.